 3D ARCH 2019 will feature various technical sessions with oral and poster presentations, live demos and a panel discussion session.

-The benchmark data will be acquired in the Underground tunnels of Bergamo.
+The benchmark data were acquired in the Underground tunnels of a castle in the upper part of Bergamo (Italy).

 Participants from academia, research institutes and companies are invited to participate to use the benchmark data and demonstrate their tools, programmes, processing methods and developments in elaborating image of different types and mobile range-based clouds for the reconstruction of narrow places.
 Presentations dealing with the benchmark data will be included in a special session of the event - no paper required.
 All participants will jointly prepare a journal paper after the event.